ExpressLRS/Docs/docs/hardware/pwm-receivers.md

 ## Serial Output
 PWM receivers can also output any supported [serial protocol](https://www.expresslrs.org/software/serial-protocols/), such as CRSF or SBUS.
 [Select the desired output protocol](https://www.expresslrs.org/software/serial-protocols/#receiver-protocol-selection) using the ELRS lua, or on the Model tab in the receiver's webui.
-The pins used for serial output vary by receiver.
-If your receiver has a dedicated serial port (e.g. BetaFPV SuperP, Radiomaster ER6, ER8, ER8G(V)), serial output will always be over this port.
+The default pins used for serial output vary by receiver.
+If your receiver has a dedicated serial port (e.g. Radiomaster ER6, ER8, ER8G(V)), serial output will be over this port.
 Otherwise, [check the Model tab](https://www.expresslrs.org/software/serial-protocols/#pwm-receiver-serial-pin-selection) in the receiver's webui to see which pins can be mapped to Serial TX and RX (usually Ch2 and Ch3).

 <figure markdown>
 ![Radiomaster ER6 Serial Output](../assets/images/ER6-serial.png)
 <figcaption>JST-GH Serial Port on Radiomaster ER6 PWM Receiver</figcaption>
 </figure>

+!!! warning "Advanced Output Mapping"
+	Advanced users can remap serial, I2C, and PWM outputs to any available pin using the hardware.html page in the receiver's webui.
+Please ask on the [ELRS Discord](https://discord.gg/dS6ReFY) if you need help configuring non-standard receiver output mapping.